-As of December 31, 2022, the Company's portfolio of ten brands consists of: "Club Pilates," a Pilates facility franchisor; "CycleBar," a premier indoor cycling franchise; "StretchLab," a fitness concept offering one-on-one assisted stretching services; "Row House," a rowing concept that provides an effective and efficient workout centered around the sport of rowing; "YogaSix," a yoga concept that concentrates on connecting to one's body in a way that is energizing; "AKT," a dance-based cardio workout concept that combines toning, interval and circuit training; "Pure Barre," a total body workout concept that uses the ballet barre to perform small isometric movements; "Stride," a running concept that offers treadmill-based high-intensity interval training and strength-training; "Rumble," a boxing concept that offers boxing-inspired group fitness classes, which was acquired on March 24, 2021; and "BFT," a high-intensity interval training concept that combines functional, high-energy strength, cardio, and conditioning-based classes, designed to achieve the unique health goals of its members, which was acquired on October 13, 2021.
+As of December 31, 2023, the Company's portfolio of ten brands consists of: "Club Pilates," a Pilates facility franchisor; "CycleBar," a premier indoor cycling franchise; "StretchLab," a fitness concept offering one-on-one assisted stretching services; "Row House," a rowing concept that provides an effective and efficient workout centered around the sport of rowing; "YogaSix," a yoga concept that concentrates on connecting to one's body in a way that is energizing; "AKT," a dance-based cardio workout concept that combines toning, interval and circuit training; "Pure Barre," a total body workout concept that uses the ballet barre to perform small isometric movements; "Stride," a running concept that offers treadmill-based high-intensity interval training and strength-training; "Rumble," a boxing concept that offers boxing-inspired group fitness classes, and "BFT," a high-intensity interval training concept that combines functional, high-energy strength, cardio, and conditioning-based classes, designed to achieve the unique health goals of its members.
 The Company, through its brands, licenses its proprietary systems to franchisees who in turn operate studios to promote training and instruction programs to their club members within each vertical.
-In addition to franchised studios, the Company operated 55, 25 and 40 company-owned transition studios as of December 31, 2022, 2021 and 2020, respectively.
+In addition to franchised studios, the Company operated 22, 55 and 25 company-owned transition studios as of December 31, 2023, 2022 and 2021, respectively.